-All settings with respect to each PLLx slave ($x \in \{A, B, C, D\}$) are accessible on the respective Page $\{A, B, C, D\}$.
+All settings with respect to each PLLx slave ( $x \in \{A, B, C, D\}$ ) are accessible on the respective Page $\{A, B, C, D\}$ .
 The PLL architecture is shown in Figure 24.
 There are three distinct modes of operation of the PLL: free run mode, synchronized mode and holdover mode.
 The frequency of the high frequency VCO in the PLL is determined by the specific mode of operation.
 The VCO frequency is then divided down to get the output frequency on the ODR.

-The PLL in the free run mode can be described as a input reference clock based oscillator where the output frequency is determined by the relation fVCOx = DIVNxfref.
+The PLL in the free run mode can be described as a input reference based oscillator where the output frequency is determined by the relation fVCOx = DIVNx\fref.
 This is the mode of operation before the loop is locked to the selected input clock or the mode of operation for the case none of the input clocks is available.
-After locking to the chosen input clock, the PLL enters the synchronized mode of operation where the output is now locked to the input frequency with the relation fVCOx = DIVN2xfinx.
-The PLL Loop that synchronizes (locks) the output to the input clock is not affected by static or dynamic drifts in the input reference oscillator based fref frequency.
+After locking to the chosen input clock, the PLL enters the synchronized mode of operation where the output is now locked to the input frequency with the relation fVCOx = DIVN2x\finx.
+The PLL Loop that synchronizes (locks) the output to the input clock has a programmable loop bandwidth between 0.09 mHz to 4 KHz and is not affected by static or dynamic drifts in the input reference clock based fref frequency.
+In case the input clock is lost, the PLL locks to the highest priority spare clock available.
+If all specified input clocks are lost, the PLL remembers the correction based on historical average of the input clock as specified to enter the Holdover mode of operation.

-Figure 24 PLL Architecture
+Figure 24.
+PLL Architecture

 The Digital Low Pass Filter (DLPF) receives the phase information from the Phase-to-Digital block, does gain correction and filtering and applies a correction to the Digitally Controlled Oscillator (DCO).
-There are hooks available to perform phase and frequency correction and incremental changes to the fraction applied to the fractional divider.
-The basic block diagram of the DLPF is shown in
+The block also does holdover of past correction during clock switching and phase correction after clock switching.
+There are hooks available to perform external filtering, phase and frequency correction and incremental changes to the fraction applied to the fractional divider.
+The basic block diagram of the DLPF is shown in Figure 25.
+The DCO here refers to the input referenced clock loop shown as the "Input Reference (fref) Based Oscillator" in the diagram describing the PLL Internals earlier in this document.

 Figure 25.
-The DCO here refers to the input clock referenced loop shown as the "input Reference (fref) Based Oscillator" in the diagram describing the PLL Internals earlier in this document.

-Figure 25 Basic DLPF Block Diagram
+Basic DLPF Block Diagram

-Mode of Operations

-Basic Mode of Operation
+Mode of Operations Basic Mode of Operation

-In this mode, the digitized phase information is conditioned by the low-pass filters, decimated and passed through the PI-path filters.
+In this mode, the digitized phase information is conditioned by the low-pass filters, decimated and passed through the Plpath filters.
 Gain correction of the digital word is also done.
 The conditioned signal is applied as a correction to the programmed division control word (DIVN).
 This main path is the highlighted in the Figure 26.

-Figure 26 Basic Mode of Operation
+Figure 26.
+Basic Mode of Operation